 It doesn’t have to be that complicated though - all you need, is a structured guide!

-Working as a freelance web developer and having taught more than 500,000 students on platforms like Udemy and Pluralsight, I sat down to prepare exactly such a guide.
+Working as a freelance web developer and having taught more than 900,000 students on platforms like Udemy, Pluralsight and of course Academind Pro, I sat down to prepare exactly such a guide.
 Here it is :)